Thenmozhie/Static-Timing-Analysys/README.md

 4. Difference between simple_min.lib and simple_max.lib
 Ans: Fabrication process variations could either increase or decrease the delay of a cell.
 So, we need to set early and late value while setting the derate factor.
 STA tool would consider early or late timing derate based on the path and type of analysis.

-Standard Parasitic Exchange format (SPEF)
+Standard Parasitic Exchange format (SPEF):

+Describes parasitic information (electronic info like connectivity, capacitance, resistance and Inductance) of the design.
+SPEF file has 4 main sections, header, name map, top level ports, parasitic description.